joshuamhtsang/mini_essays/2024-05-14_iproute2-bridges/iproute2_bridges.md

 # Key Points:

-1. 'iproute2' is a collection of userspace utilities for controlling and monitoring various networking features in the Linux kernel.
+1. `iproute2` is a collection of userspace utilities for controlling and monitoring various networking features in the Linux kernel.

 2. It's time to stop using `ifconfig` and `route` utilities, both are effectively superceded by the utilities provided in `iproute2`.
 However, both utilities are kept in Linux distributions for backward compatibility.

-3. Some of the utilities provided by 'iproute2' are:
+3. Some of the utilities provided by `iproute2` are:
    - `ip`:
-     One set of common usages is 'ip link':
+     One set of common usages is `ip link`:
-     - `ip -j link show` : Shows the links/network interfaces in the root network namespace 'netns' in JSON format (-j flag).
-This is similar to the old command 'ifconfig'.
+     - `ip -j link show` : Shows the links/network interfaces in the root network namespace (netns) in JSON format (-j flag).
+This is similar to the old command `ifconfig`.
      - `ip -c -s link show <link-name>` : Show basic and stats (-s flag) information about the interface `<link-name>` e.g. enp4s0 in colorful output (-c flag).
 Example output:
      ```